 Pop by W. Königs Postkartenladen in the pedestrian zone of Neumarkt, a shop with an alleged 50,000 postcards.

-Some cards may have been sitting there for decades just waiting for you.
+Some cards may have been sitting there for decades, waiting just for you.

 If you’re thirsty, you can try Craftbeer Corner Coeln.